|

 inter-nationally established and right from the beginning not restricted to

-EU-member countries at all,
+EU-member countries at all, on the contrary

 -